ampproject/amp.dev/content/docs/getting-started@pt_BR.md

 Para ver instruções mais detalhadas, acesse o tutorial [criar sua primeira página AMP](/pt_br/docs/tutorials/create.html).

-{% call callout('Use HTTPS', type='note') %}
-When creating AMP pages and content, you should strongly consider using the HTTPS protocol (vs. HTTP).
-Although, HTTPS is not required for the AMP document itself or for images and fonts, there are many AMP features that require HTTPS (e.g., video, iframes, and more).
-To ensure your AMP pages take full advantage of all AMP features, use the HTTPS protocol.
-You can learn more about HTTPS in ["Why HTTPS Matters"](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).
-{% endcall %}

 ### Etapa 1: usar o modelo de HTML para AMP

 Este é o HTML básico que você precisa ter em uma página AMP: